NGC 61A - Lenticular Galaxy in Pisces

 The image below is a photograph of NGC 61A from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 61A - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 61A - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 61A - Lenticular Galaxy in Pisces is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 61A - Lenticular Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 61A

 Celestial coordinates for the J2000 equinox of NGC 61A are provided in the following table: